 Games are constantly re-released these days, in a variety of different formats, and often with substantial upgrades!
 Sometimes you’ll see it directly released by the original developer, sometimes ported by another dev (like the excellent Ocarina of Time 3DS port from Grezzo, much cheaper than the N64 cart).

-Limited Run has more recently been on a streak of re-releases too!
-My Game Boy Color Shantae should be coming in the mail soon, and I just got this lovely version of Doom 64.
+Limited Run has more recently been on a streak of re-releases too.
+My Game Boy Color Shantae recently came in the mail, and I just got this lovely version of Doom 64.
 Its original incarnation is not only infamously expensive but infamously dark graphically-it’s much brighter on the Switch release!

 Like I stated in my classic Sonic rankings post, I’ve never owned a Sega CD.
 So to play Sonic CD, I downloaded the excellent re-release from Christian Whitehead on my Apple TV, literally for free!